(Transparent, inflation-protected, and operating under conventional banking laws) ·

 cost.
 This is a generalised cost estimated

-using total annual average net overhead s cost of the bank (consisting of
+using total annual average net overhead s cost of the bank (consisting of staff

-loanable funds.
-This a
+and sustaining loanable funds.
+This

 per-dollar-per-day cost, equally applicable to all loans and advances.
 This cost, being expenses minus incomes